-Let me explain briefly how these properties are obtained.
+Let me explain briefly how these properties are obtained in the untwisted case $\sigma=id$.
 Properties (1) and (2) follow basically from the construction.
-To prove property (3), we need to show that certain cohomology groups vanish (see Definition \ref{coh-rigid}).
+To prove property (3), we need to show that the cohomology groups $H^*(\mathbb P^1,j_{!*}\nabla^{X,\Ad})$ vanishes (see Definition \ref{coh-rigid}).
 Here we follow an argument in \cite{FG}.
-First, it follows from a general result in \cite[\S 7]{FG} that the relevant cohomology groups are isomorphic to kernels of certain $\bC$-linear maps on the loop algebra $\tilde\fg=\fg[t,t^{-1}]$ (or its twisted version $^\sigma\tilde\fg=\fg[t,t^{-1}]^\sigma$).
+First, it follows from a general result in \cite[\S 7]{FG} that those cohomology groups are isomorphic to kernels of certain $\bC$-linear maps on the loop algebra $\tilde\fg=\fg[t,t^{-1}]$.
 So we reduce to show that kernels of those maps vanish.
-In the case of \cite{FG}, the authors observe that if we consider the \emph{principal} grading on the loop algebra $\tilde\fg$ (see Example \ref{principal grading}), then in terms of a homogeneous basis of $\tilde\fg$ (with respect to the principal grading), the relevant maps become more tractable and the desired cohomology vanishing follows from Kac's Theorem on \emph{principal} Heisenberg subalgebras of affine Kac-Moody algebras.
-Now our observation is that for general $\theta$-connections $\nabla^X$, if we consider the \emph{Kac-Moy-Prasad} grading on $\tilde\fg$ corresponding to the torsion automorphism $\theta$ (see \S\ref{KMP}), then the relevant maps again become more tractable and the desired cohomology vanishing follows from the results in \cite{Kac,RLYG,RY} about gradings on Lie algebras and loop algebras, and a generalization of Kac's Theorem to \emph{general} Heisenberg subalgebras of affine Kac-Moody algebras (see Proposition \ref{non-degenerate} and Remark \ref{genreal Heisenberg}).
+In the case of \cite{FG}, the authors observe that if we consider the \emph{principal grading} on the loop algebra $\tilde\fg$ (see Example \ref{principal grading}), then in terms of a homogeneous basis of $\tilde\fg$ (with respect to the principal grading), the relevant maps become more tractable and the desired cohomology vanishing follows from Kac's Theorem on \emph{principal} Heisenberg subalgebras of affine Kac-Moody algebras.
+Now our observation is that for general $\theta$-connections $\nabla^X$, if we consider the \emph{Kac grading} on $\tilde\fg$ corresponding to the torsion automorphism $\theta$ (see \S\ref{KMP}), then the relevant maps again become more tractable and the desired cohomology vanishing follows from the results in \cite{Kac,V,RLYG,RY} about gradings on Lie algebras (known as Vinberg's theory of $\theta$-groups), and a generalization of Kac's Theorem to \emph{general} Heisenberg subalgebras of affine Kac-Moody algebras (see Proposition \ref{non-degenerate} and Remark \ref{genreal Heisenberg}).